disinformationalist/Minirt/README.md

 The number of threads automatically sets to the number of cores on the machine being used.
-Threads are set with individual structs containing copies of needed data and the limits unique to that thread, based upon the current needs such as screen resolution, whether or not the gui is open, which mode is in use(low res, normal, or super) eliminating the need for expensive mutexes.
+Threads are set with individual structs containing copies of needed data and the limits unique to that thread, based upon the current needs such as screen resolution, whether or not the GUI is open, which mode is in use(low res, normal, or super) eliminating the need for expensive mutexes.
 After joining, adjustments such as rotations, scales, translations, texture assigments and all other parameter changes are made before the rendering process begins again.